 Capitalised terms not defined in this Service Description are defined in Schedule 8 - (Dictionary) of the Reference Offer.
 Terms defined in this Service Description are specific to it.

-Access Seeker Core Mobile Site means a location in the Kingdom of Bahrain owned or controlled by the Access Seeker which hosts equipment for mobile control functionality on its Mobile Network.
+Access Seeker Core Site means a location in the Kingdom of Bahrain owned or controlled by the Access Seeker which hosts equipment for control functionality on its Network.

+Landing Station means a location where international cables terminated inside the Kingdom of Bahrain which provide cross connections between international carriers and Licensed Operators in the Kingdom of Bahrain.

+A data center means a location where an Access Seeker hosts and/or collocate its Network equipment, but for the avoidance of doubt cannot be at an End User Premises (except if such Strategic Partner location), cable station, earth station, manhole, power room, lead-in pipe, duct, outdoor cabinet, MDF, riser room or anywhere not on the main island of Bahrain.
+A location will qualify as a data center if it meets the following minimum requirements: (i) a minimum power usage of 20KW and a minimum of 4 telecom racks with Core Network Equipment.

-Connection means an individual OWS Service.
+Connection means an individual TMS Service.

-Customer Premises Equipment or CPE means that Equipment forming part of the OWS at the Wireless Radio Site / Point of Presence.
+Customer Premises Equipment or CPE means that Equipment forming part of the TMS at the Core Site / Point of Presence/ Landing Station

-Minimum Service Period means an applicable minimum period of twenty-four (24) calendar months for which the OWS Service shall be provided, such period commencing from the Service Commencement Date.
+Minimum Service Period means an applicable minimum period of twenty-four (24) calendar months for which the TMS Service shall be provided, such period commencing from the Service Commencement Date.

-OWS Amended Service means an OWS Service that is amended by a Change Request.
+TMS Amended Service means an TMS Service that is amended by a Change Request.

-OWS Service means the service defined at paragraph 1 above.
+TMS Service means the service defined at paragraph 1 above.

+TMS Operations Manual means Annex 4 of this Schedule 6.4,

-Renewed Minimum Service Period means an applicable minimum period of one (1) month for which the OWS Service shall be provided, such period commencing from the expiry of a Service Period.
+Renewed Minimum Service Period means an applicable minimum period of one (1) month for which the TMS Service shall be provided, such period commencing from the expiry of a Service Period.

 Service Period means the Minimum Service Period or Renewed Minimum Service Period.